mbecker20/komodo/readme.md

 # Monitor 🦎

 A tool to build and deploy software across many servers.
-[See the docs](https://docs.monitor.dev)
+[See the docs](https://docs.monitor.dev).
+[Try the Demo](https://demo.monitor.dev).

 Docs for periphery setup script can be found in [scripts/readme.md](https://github.com/mbecker20/monitor/blob/main/scripts/readme.md).